Injection (medicine)

 An injection (often and usually referred to as a "shot" in US English, a "jab" in UK English, or a "jag" in Scottish English and Scots) is the act of administering a liquid, especially a drug, into a person's body using a needle (usually a hypodermic needle) and a syringe.
 An injection is considered a form of parenteral drug administration; it does not involve absorption in the digestive tract.
 This allows the medication to be absorbed more rapidly and avoid the first pass effect.
 There are many types of injection, which are generally named after the body tissue the injection is administered into.
-This includes common injections such as subcutaneous, intramuscular, and intravenous injections, as well as less common injections such as intraperitoneal, intraosseous, intracardiac, intraarticular, and intracavernous injections.
+This includes common injections such as subcutaneous, intramuscular, and intravenous injections, as well as less common injections such as epidural, intraperitoneal, intraosseous, intracardiac, intraarticular, and intracavernous injections.

 Injections are among the most common health care procedures, with at least 16 billion administered in developing and transitional countries each year.
 Of these, 95% are used in curative care or as treatment for a condition, 3% are to provide immunizations/vaccinations, and the rest are used for other purposes, including blood transfusions.
 The term injection is sometimes used synonymously with inoculation, but injection does not only refer to the act of inoculation.
 Injections generally administer a medication as a bolus (or one-time) dose, but can also be used for continuous drug administration.
 After injection, a medication may be designed to be released slowly, called a depot injection, which can produce long-lasting effects.